 Once you've made some or all of these changes and improvements to your LinkedIn profile, be sure to review how it looks!
 LinkedIn has upgraded your ability to preview your profile.
 Click on the View Profile As button to transition to preview mode.
 LinkedIn then allows you to toggle between Connections and Public.
 Make sure everything about your LinkedIn profile looks perfect for you, and in line with your business goals.

-Reader Tip: Sarah Santacrose suggests, "I would add [to work on] the 'Additional Info' section where you can add your 'interests' = think keywords and add 'Advice for contacting Mike'.
+Expert Tip #1: Sarah Santacrose suggests, "I would add [to work on] the 'Additional Info' section where you can add your 'interests' = think keywords and add 'Advice for contacting Mike'.
 This can be used as a 'closing' where you remind people one more time how they can reach you and you sign off with your first and last name (just like you would close a letter)."

 If you have other tips on LinkedIn that have helped you grow your business and influence, please share them in the comments below.
-And if you want more specialized assistance in optimizing your LinkedIn profile to support your business, contact me.